lyoubo/ReMapper/README.md

 ReMapper can automatically match code entities between two successive versions of a git repository.

-In the code snippet below we demonstrate how to print all matched code entities performed at a specific commit in the toy project https://github.com/danilofes/refactoring-toy-example.git.
+In the code snippet below we demonstrate how to print all matched code entities at a specific commit in the toy project https://github.com/danilofes/refactoring-toy-example.git.
 The commit is identified by its SHA key, such as in the example below:

 ```java
 GitService gitService = new GitServiceImpl();